1. Poor User-Experience

 Too much text can be overwhelming and steers visitors from engaging with your page.
 Infographics are an excellent alternative to communicate statistic-heavy information in an efficient and appealing way.

-Check out our blog post on the top 10 nonprofit websites to learn more!
+Check out our list of the top 200 nonprofit websites to learn more!

 4. High Bounce Rate